 A filter will do the trick in keeping betta fish water as clear as possible.
-A filter has material which traps debris floating inside your fish tank such as fish waste, decaying plant matter, and uneaten food.
+A filter has material that traps debris floating inside your fish tanks such as fish waste, decaying plant matter, and uneaten food.

 Also, avoid overfeeding your fish.
 Give it the amount of food it can eat within 2 to 3 minutes.
 Take out any uneaten food.
 Uneaten food will lead to ammonia levels to increase.
 It will also add to the dissolved organic compounds in the water column which may encourage the growth of too much bacteria.
 This will result in a bacterial bloom which makes the water cloudy.